Hyundai Kia Metal shaving in Oil (Theta II Engine)

 You can't eliminate factory defects, but there are a couple of things you can do to make your Hyundai / Kia engine last longer.

-- In the future, perform oil changes more frequently.
-Your Kia and Hyundai dealer recommend 7500-mile oil changes.
-Our recommendation would be to complete oil change every 3000 miles.
+In the future, perform oil changes more frequently.
+Your Kia and Hyundai dealer recommends 7500-mile oil changes.
+Our recommendation would be to complete an oil change every 3000 miles.

-- Use heavier weight oil allowed for your engine.
-For the Theta II engine, you can use oil with a viscosity up to 5W40 motor oil.
+Use heavier weight oil allowed for your engine.
+For the Theta II engine, you can use oil with a viscosity of up to 5W40 motor oil.

 CTV News station covered Hyundai/Kia engine failure class-action lawsuit.
 That coverage can be watched in the following video clip.